 Samer Kurdi is an Assistant Professor at Heriot-Watt University’s Quantum Photonics Laboratory and holder of a Dutch NWO Veni Fellowship.
 His research explores spin and charge transport in quantum materials – including superconductors and twodimensional magnets – using nanoscale magnetic imaging using spin defects in wide bandgap semiconductors.
 His PhD at the University of Cambridge was part of the Marie Curie SELECTA network, focusing on magnetic materials and spintronics, complemented by research visits in Japan, Germany, and Italy.
 Before joining Heriot-Watt, he worked on quantum sensing and time-resolved magnetism at TU Delft and the University of Groningen in the Netherlands.

-Title: Mapping nanoscale spin transport using spins in diamond
+Title: Mapping nanoscale spins and charges using spins in diamond

 Charalambos Louca is a physicist working at the frontier of atomically thin materials, polariton physics, and ultrafast nanophotonics.
 As a Research Associate at the University of Cambridge, he studies and engineers strong nonlinear optical behaviour in low-dimensional semiconductors, hybrid light–matter quasiparticles, and plasmonic systems.
 His work has delivered advances in enhanced dipolar exciton–polariton nonlinearities and femtosecond switching in microcavities based on two-dimensional semiconductors.
 With research experience in Sheffield, Milan, and Cambridge, he is developing novel nanostructures for next-generation ultralow-energy optical technologies.